How donor data research can improve donor retention

 • Salary estimations

-Some of these data points can be reflective of your knowledge of their employment status, while others are new pieces of information to consider.
-Together, they enable you to recognize and identify prospective major donors and target them as effectively as possible within communications.
+Together, these data points enable you to recognize and identify prospective major donors and target them as effectively as possible within communications.

 Bonus!
 Hobbies and interests

-An individual’s choice in hobbies and interests can tell you a lot about who they are as a person—rather than just a wallet.
-Though it may not be as “essential” as the other data points listed, having this information in your donor profiles is never a bad idea.
+An individual’s choice of hobbies and interests can tell you a lot about who they are as a person—rather than just a wallet.
+Though this may not be as “essential” as the other data points listed, having this information in your donor profiles is never a bad idea.

 For example, let’s say you’re having a face-to-face conversation with a major donor.
 Knowing about their hobbies and interests, such as favorite sports (and sports teams), pastimes, animals, foods, and more, can help identify opportunities for genuine connections and similarities and begin building a rapport in the relationship.